OBSERVABILITY PLATFORM

 1. In the navigation menu select Explorers > Trace Explorer.

-2. Apply one or more filters to define a query.
-The Trace Explorer applies the filters represented in the query before updating metrics for the created trace metric.
+2. Apply one or more filters to define a search.
+Trace Explorer applies the filters represented in the query before updating metrics for the created trace metric.

 Trace metrics don't support regular expression operators, such as the match (=~) or doesn't match (!~) operators.